tayyabhaseeb/tayyabhaseeb/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working on **React JS and Node JS Projects**
+- 🔭 I’m currently working on **Full Stack Projects**

-- 🌱 I’m currently learning **Node , Express and MongoDB**
+- 🌱 I’m currently learning **How to design database with PSQL for my projects.
+How to know which tables i need or which junction tables are i need and how to use them **

-- 👯 I’m looking to collaborate on **React , ode , Express and MongoDB Projects**
+- 👯 I’m looking to collaborate on **Full Stack Projects(React, Node , Express , Postgres)**

 - 👨‍💻 All of my projects are available at [www.tayyabhaseeb.com](https://tayyabhaseeb.netlify.app/)

-- 💬 Ask me about **React , Redux , React Router , Front End Development**
+- 💬 Ask me about **React , Redux, React Router, Node, Express, Postgres, Full Stack Development**

 - 📫 How to reach me **tayyabhaseeb5@gmail.com**